Erol-Mehmed/Note-Stream/README.md

 # Note Stream

-Note Stream is a simple note-taking application built with JavaScript, TypeScript, React, Express.js and Sequelize.
+Note Stream is a simple note-taking application built with JavaScript, TypeScript, React, Express.js, Sequelize and PostgreSQL.
 The application allows users to create, update, and delete notes.

 ## Prerequisites